 Some of the underwriters of our casualty insurance program require us to post letters of credit as collateral.
 This is common in the insurance industry.
 To date, we have not had a situation where an underwriter has had reasonable cause to effect payment under a letter of credit.
-At March 31, 2009, \$13.0 million of our outstanding letters of credit were utilized to collateralize our insurance program.
+At June 30, 2009, \$13.0 million of our outstanding letters of credit were utilized to collateralize our insurance program.

 Between October 2004 and September 2005, we sold all or substantially all of the assets of certain of our wholly owned subsidiaries.
 These sales were made to facilitate the business needs and purposes of the organization as a whole.
 Since we were a consolidator of electrical contracting businesses, often the best candidate to purchase these assets was a previous owner of the assets who usually was still associated with the subsidiary, often as an officer of that subsidiary, or otherwise.
 To facilitate the desired timing, the sales were made with more than ordinary reliance on the representations of the purchaser who was, in those cases, often the person most familiar with the business sold.
 There is the potential from selling assets net of liabilities, but retaining the entities from which they were sold, that if the purchaser is unwilling or unable to perform the transferred liabilities, we may be forced to fulfill obligations that were assigned or sold to others.
 If this were to occur, we would seek reimbursement from the purchasers.
 These potential liabilities will continue to diminish over time.
-To date, we have not been required to perform any projects sold under this divestiture program.
+As of June 30, 2009, all jobs under this have been completed.
+To date, we have not been required to perform on any projects sold under this divestiture program.

 From time to time, we may enter into firm purchase commitments for materials such as copper wire and aluminum wire among others which we expect to use in the ordinary course of business.
 These commitments are typically for terms less than one year and require us to buy minimum quantities of materials at specific intervals at a fixed price over the term.
-As of March 31, 2009, we had no open purchase commitments.
+As of June 30, 2009, we had no open purchase commitments.

-We have committed to invest up to \$5.0 million in EnerTech Capital Partners II L.P. ("EnerTech").
+In April 2000, we committed to invest up to \$5.0 million in EnerTech.
 EnerTech is a private equity firm specializing in investment opportunities emerging from the deregulation and resulting convergence of the energy, utility and telecommunications industries.
-Through March 31, 2009, we had invested \$4.9 million under our commitment to EnerTech.
+On June 11, 2009, EnerTech called the remaining \$150,000 of our commitment.
+Through June 30, 2009, we had invested \$5.0 million under our commitment to EnerTech.